Hornbill-Docs/esp-config/esp-config/organizational-data/locations.md

 |Notes|h_notes|Any other information you feel is necessary to hold against a location record.
 This field as a maximum 2000 characters|

 :::note
-Please note that the CSV upload is designed to create new locations, and cannot be used to manage changes to existing locations.
+Please note that the `Upload Locations` is designed to create new locations, and cannot be used to manage changes to existing locations.
 :::

 ## Manage Locations